List of Cobra (G.I. Joe) characters: Slice

 Slice is a Cobra ninja who often works alongside Dice.

 Slythor

 Slythor is a Manimal bounty hunter/mercenary and member of the Lunartix Empire that can assume a snake/lizard-like form.

 Steel Cobra

 Steel Cobra (his Portuguese name is Cobra de Aço) is one of the most feared operatives of Cobra Command.
 He is a calculated strategist who is incredibly conceited about his success.
 He supervises Cobra's Python Patrol facility in the Brazilian Amazon.

 Storm Rider

 Storm Rider is a member of the Dreadnoks.
 He makes customizable motorcycles and is an expert at hand-to-hand combat.

 Thrasher

-Thrasher is one of the Dreadnoks and the driver of the Thunder Machine.
+Thrasher is a member of the Dreadnoks and the driver of the Thunder Machine who grew up in a nice middle-class neighborhood.